-- 1. It is recommended that known positive and negative controls be tested in parallel with each batch of tests.
+- It is recommended that known positive and negative controls be tested in parallel with each batch of tests i.e. Positive and Negative Febrile controls.
 Tests must be considered invalid if controls do not show expected results. - 2.
 All the reagents must be allowed to reach 18-25°C before use. - 3.
-Shake the reagents well before use to ensure homogeneity. - 4.
-The use of the reagents and the interpretation of results must carried out by properly trained and qualified personnel in accordance with the requirements of the country where the reagents are in use. - 5.
-The user must determine the suitability of the reagents for use in other techniques.
+Shake the reagents gently before use to ensure homogeneity. - 4.
+One drop using the dropper of the vial is approximately 50 $\mu l.$

+- 5. The use of the reagents and the interpretation of results must be carried out by properly trained and qualified personnel in accordance with the requirements of the country where the reagents are in use. - 6.
+The user must determine the suitability of the reagents for use in other techniques. - 7.
+When testing for Brucella antibodies it is recommended to reduce the sample volume to 20 $\mu l.$ - In some geographical areas with a high prevalence of febrile antibodies, it is recommended to dilute the sample 1⁄4 in NaCl 9 g/L before performing the assay.